QuiltServerTools/ServerSideDevDocs/docs/mixin-injects.md

 #### Registering Mixins

 When you add a mixin, you must put the mixin class in `<your_package>.mixin`.
 Then, you should add an entry to the `server` array in your `<your_modid>.mixins.json` file with the name of your mixin class.
-Any mixins listed in the `server` array will only be loaded on a dedicated server
+Any mixins listed in the `server` array will only be loaded on a dedicated server.

 ### Fabric Wiki